Emm-Gil/Final_Project_SQL/QA.md

 FROM
 	analytics
 ```
-This confirms that the only social engagement type present in the table is "Not Socially Engaged", from this I decided that social engagement was not something I could use in a query to provide any insightful imformation.
+This confirms that the only social engagement type present in the table is "Not Socially Engaged", from this I decided that social engagement was not something I could use in a query to provide any insightful information.

 Some columns also contained entirely null values, like the userid column in the analytics table:
 ``` sql